KittyDig/portfolio_4/README.md

 Form for updating the user profile with additional information like a bio.

 # PostForm
-Form for creating and updating posts.
+This form is used for creating and updating posts.
+It includes fields for the title and content of the post.

 ## Views

 # Profile View
-Allows users to view and edit their profile.
+The profile view allows users to view and edit their profile.
+It displays the user's posts and optional bio, and includes a form for editing the bio.

 # Post Management
-Allows users to create, view, and delete their posts.
+The post management views include functions for creating, viewing, and deleting posts.
+Each view ensures that the user is logged in before they can perform these actions.

 ## Templates